Russia women's national handball team

 The Russia women's national handball team is the national team of the Russian Federation.
-It is governed by the Handball Union of Russia and takes part in international handball competitions.
+It is governed by the Handball Federation of Russia and takes part in international handball competitions.

-They are as of October 2021, together with its predecessor the USSR team, the only handball teams on the women's and men's side in the world, to have won the World Championship three consecutive times.
+They are as of October 2021, together with its predecessor the USSR team, the only handball women's team in the world, to have won the World Championship three consecutive times.
+(Denmarks men's team equalled the record in 2023).
 Overall, the team won three medals at the Olympics, with a gold on 2016, five medals at the World Championships, with four of them gold, and four medals at the European Championships, with two silvers in 2006 and 2018.

 In reaction to the 2022 Russian invasion of Ukraine, the International Handball Federation banned Russian and Belarusian athletes and officials, and the European Handball Federation suspended the national teams of Russia and Belarus, as well as Russian and Belarusian clubs competing in European handball competitions.
 Referees, officials, and commission members from Russia and Belarus will not be called upon for future activities, and new organisers will be sought for the YAC 16 EHF Beach Handball EURO and the Qualifier Tournaments for the Beach Handball EURO 2023, which were to be held in Moscow.